Programme of Work

 Provide recommendations for setting up a roadmap for quick charging technology development and implementation.

-The Task will proceed by holding a series of workshops scheduled in conjunction with IA-HEV Executive Committee meetings, events held by standardization bodies, or other meetings that would be relevant to quick charging technology.
-Possible workshop topics could include:
+The Task is holding a series of workshops scheduled in conjunction with IA-HEV Executive Committee (ExCo) meetings, events held by standardization bodies, or other meetings that would be relevant to quick charging technology.
+A workshop held in Japan in June 2013 addressed current quick charging technology development trends around the world.

 Lessons learned from the charging network plan and past EV deployments